 .so file that exports specific functions matching Bifrost’s plugin interface:

-Init(config any) error- Initialize the plugin with configurationGetName() string- Return the plugin namePreHook()- Intercept requests before they reach providersPostHook()- Process responses after provider callsTransportInterceptor()- Modify raw HTTP headers/body (HTTP transport only)Cleanup() error- Clean up resources on shutdown
+Init(config any) error- Initialize the plugin with configurationGetName() string- Return the plugin nameHTTPTransportPreHook()- Intercept HTTP requests before they enter Bifrost core (HTTP transport only)HTTPTransportPostHook()- Intercept HTTP responses after they exit Bifrost core (HTTP transport only)PreLLMHook()- Intercept requests before they reach providersPostLLMHook()- Process responses after provider callsCleanup() error- Clean up resources on shutdown

 Platform Requirements